pibako/yapsd/README.md

 - if the process has finished without errors be happy :-)
 - you have just installed: emacs, git, ruby enterprise edition, nginx, passenger and mysql
+- customize your box by hand

+# Contributors
+- Thanks to Josh Goebel (yyyc514)